sharetribe/flex-docs/src/docs/howto-listing/extend-listing-data-in-ftw/index.md

 Top-level attributes can be set as searchable, but you might have listing attributes you do not want to use for filtering listings.
-For instance, you may have private data text fields that the provider can use for listing-specific notes.
+For instance, you may have private data text fields that the listing author can use for listing-specific notes.

 For searchable attributes, you will need to include the **filterConfig** attribute to your listing configuration.
 In addition, you will need to